Fork me on GitHub

 Generating Mission LDDs

-A mission level LDD is generated by running LDDTool on a data dictionary definition file that has the attribute “dictionary_type” set to the value “Misison”.
-Instructions and examples of how to create a data dictionary definition file (aka IngestLDD.xml) can be found at the SBN PDS4 Wiki.
+A mission level LDD is generated by running LDDTool on a data dictionary definition file that has the attribute dictionary_type set to the value “Mission” (note: the documentation previously said “Misison” which was a typo).

-Generate LDD with Specific PDS4 Version
+Generating LDDs with Specific PDS4 Versions

 LDDTool is a reflection of the PDS4 Information Model (IM), and in turn, has a major build in sync with the PDS4 Build Schedule (every 6 months).